bagrounds/domination/README.md

 npm run serve
 ```

-## Write header comments for PureScript files with Ollama
+### Write header comments for PureScript files with Ollama
+Assumes Ollama is installed locally.
+See the script for more info.
-2025-01-12: This script ran for about an hour and a half after I went to bed to generate comments for all 100 PureScript files in the codebase.
+2025-01-12: This script ran for about an hour and a half after I went to bed (😎) to generate comments for all 100 PureScript files in the codebase.
 ```sh
 ./scripts/ai-header-comments
 ```